Dhuleh Nukuraanan

-Dhuleh Nukuraanan (ދުލެއް ނުކުރާނަން) are a series of ongoing youth-led demonstrations that began in Malé, Maldives, in April 2025.
+Dhuleh Nukuraanan (ދުލެއް ނުކުރާނަން) were a series of ongoing youth-led demonstrations that began in Malé, Maldives, in April 2025.
 The protests were sparked by the suspicious fall of a young woman, Hawwa Yumn, from the ninth floor of the Fenetony building in the Henveiru district.

 Background

 On 18 April, Hawwa Yumn Rasheed, a 21-year old, was found severely injured on a rooftop in a warehouse adjacent to the Fentenoy building where she fell from.
 Despite her condition, emergency services weren't alerted for three hours which after that she stayed in the intensive care unit of Indira Gandhi Memorial Hospital.

 These circumstances sparked concern after it was revealed that the person who last saw Yumn, Raud Ahmed Zilal, had connections to politically high people in the Maldivian government.

 Protest

 Nightly protests had started on 24 April 2025 at Sergeant Adam Haleel Criminal Investigations Building lasting several hours, even during bad weather conditions.
 After five consecutive days of protesting on Majeedhee Magu, protesters have staged a digital protest, some on Minecraft, X Space, TikTok Live.